 - Persistence – that your financial situation probably won’t change for the rest of the student loan repayment period.

 - Good faith – that you have done your best in trying to repay your loans.

-This exception is tough to achieve, so don’t enter into bankruptcy automatically assuming you’ll qualify to have your student loans discharged.
+This exception is tough to achieve.
+So, don’t file for bankruptcy automatically assuming you’ll qualify to have your student loans discharged.
 It’s always wise to talk to a lawyer before taking any action.

 How to Successfully Remove Late Student Loan Payments From Your Credit Report